Table of contents

 Hibernate: insert into orders (customer_id, id) values (?, ?)

 We see that JPA has been obtaining the ids of the objects to be inserted, inserts the Customer object and then inserts the Order objects in a sequence of inserts.
-But… can you do it better?
-Well yes, it is possible through an old friend of the DBA that is the insert in batch, that with a single sentence you can insert multiple rows in the database, but that functionality is not available in JPA by default, it is necessary to indicate it in explicitly to the implementation in this case, of hibernate, for example, with Spring we would indicate it in the application.properties.
+But… can it be done better?
+Well yes, it is possible by means of an old friend of the DBA that is the insert in batch, that with a single sentence you can insert multiple rows in the database, but that functionality is not available in JPA by default, it is necessary to indicate it explicitly to the implementation in this case, of hibernate, for example, with Spring we would indicate it in the application.properties.

 spring.jpa.properties.hibernate.jdbc.batch_size=5